 Requirements for Pennsylvania School Nurse Certification.
-Requirements for ALL candidates seeking Certification as an School Nurse
+Requirements for $\underline{ALL}$ candidates seeking Certification as an School Nurse

 Pre-req & Required Courses; Chapter 49.13 Requirements When BSN Course Desc.
-For Registered/ Completed/ Transferred Grade
+For Equivalent Registered/ Completed/ Transferred Grade

-Equivalent Transferred

 Eng.
-Comp: WRT 120 or 200 Prior to
+Comp: WRT 120 or 200 Prior to - -

 (3 credits) acceptance

 Eng.
-Lit Prior to

-(3 credits) acceptance
+Lit (3 credits) Prior to acceptance

-Mat 121 Statistics Prior to
+Mat 121 Statistics Or its equivalent (3 credits) Prior to acceptance

-Or its equivalent acceptance

-(3 credits)

-WCU core courses NSG 311; 312; 411; & 412 or its Prior to

-equivalent.
-Student must have graduated from an acceptance
+WCU core courses NSG 311; 312; 411; & 412 or its equivalent.
+Student must have graduated from an accredited BSN program Prior to acceptance

-accredited BSN program

 Evidence of course completion in undergraduate Prior to

 Program that addresses Transcultural Care acceptance

 Evidence of course completion in undergraduate Prior to

-Program that addresses Care of the Individual acceptance
+Program that addresses Care of the Individual with a Disability acceptance

-with a Disability Praxis I: Prior to
+Praxis I: NCLEX Prior to acceptance

-NCLEX

-BLS certification acceptance Prior to
+BLS certification Prior to acceptance

-DL5 certification

-NSG 533: acceptance Prior to
+NSG 533: Prior to

-Health

-Assessment program completion
+Health Assessment program completion

 NSG 512: Prior to

-Legal Mandates program
+Legal Mandates program completion

-Degai Manautes completion

 EDA 542: Prior to

-Foundations of Spec ED program
+Foundations of Spec ED program completion

-completion

 NSG 502: Prior to

-School Nurse Practicum program
+School Nurse Practicum program completion

-completion

-^{} All determinations are subject to final approval by the Department of Nursing.
+\ All determinations are subject to final approval by the Department of Nursing.

-^{}Courses may be completed at the undergraduate or graduate level.
+\\Courses may be completed at the undergraduate or graduate level.
 Courses must be completed to quality for Certification as a school nurse.
 Candidates who satisfy course work at another institution must provide official transcripts to the Department of Nursing prior to qualifying for Certification.
 If you believe that items on your current transcript meet the 49.13 requirements indicated, please bring the courses in question to the attention of the Department of Nursing upon submission.